jakemor/SparkPlug/README.md

 3. Using the Google App Engine Launcher, go to `File > Add Existing Application` and add the path of the folder named your `project id`.
 This is not the parent folder, it's the child one.

-4. All set, ensure everything is running and you're good to go =)
+4. All set, ensure everything is running, initialize a `git` repo in the child folder and you're good to go =)

 # Fin